Karutoh/HardlineRP/README.md

 # Suggestions

-If you have an idea or suggestion you'd like to give us, feel free to leave one in the "Pull Requests".
+If you have an idea or suggestion you'd like to give us, feel free to leave one in the "Issues".